fearherbs1/ansible-playbooks/README.md

 # ansible-playbooks
-Collection of playbooks for ansible
+An collection of playbooks for ansible